cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 getElements

-### querySelector
+querySelector

 ****

 :book: UX399 - Unit 3

+C

 ****

-## What does the childNode property return?
+## 20. What does the childNode property return?

 ## (Choose the correct answer).

-### The childNode property returns a live collection of child nodes of the given element.
+The childNode property returns a live collection of child nodes of the given element.

 Returns the node immediately following the specified one in the parent childNode list